 - Replace the toilet

-While the toilet bowl itself may last 50 years or more, the tank, seal and other parts of the fixture will require replacement much sooner.
+The toilet bowl itself may last 50 years or more.
+However, the tank, seal and other parts of the fixture will require replacement much sooner.
 A repair will often seem more affordable in the moment, but if you are continually paying for the same repairs over and over, it may make more sense to go with a replacement.
 This is especially true if your toilet parts are 15 years or older.

 When a Replacement May Be Better Than a Repair

 - The toilet clogs on a regular basis.
 If you have to plunge all of the time, and you know it’s not a sewer line issue, a replacement may be the best plan.

 - You notice a crack in the porcelain.
 Even a hairline crack can turn into a deluge of water onto your bathroom floor.
 Spotting a crack in your toilet means you need to take action and replace it as soon as possible.
-Neglecting the issue can lead to the huge expense of having to replace not only your toilet but also the water-damaged floor.
+Neglecting the issue can lead to the huge expense of having to replace your toilet and also the water-damaged floor.

 - Your water bill is so high it’s bringing you down.
-You will be amazed by how much money you can save by going from an older model toilet to a new low-flush toilet.
+You will be amazed by how much money you can with a new low-flush toilet.
 Some of the older models use 3 gallons and even 5 gallons of water to flush.
 The low-flush toilets use a mere 2 gallons per flush.
 The more people you have in your home flushing; the more money you will save.

-While a replacement may seem like a significant expense, the money you will save using less water and not having to hire out as many repairs will add up quickly.
+A replacement may seem like a significant expense.
+However, the money you will save using less water and not having to hire out repairs will add up quickly.

 Do you have a local plumber you can trust with your toilet repairs or to help you through the new toilet installation process?
 It’s time to get in touch with our friendly team of licensed experts at Armor Plumbing.
 Connect with us or call (678) 454-2080 to schedule an appointment to learn more about how to test if my toilet is leaking.